As a brand committed to local sourcing, we've spent a lot of time researching the rules around 'country of origin' claims. Here's what we've learned:

 Does American Assembly Matter?

 From day one we’ve been committed to the goal of supporting skilled craftsmanship and local production in the United States.
 It’s not the easiest route, and it’s definitely not the cheapest, but it's something we firmly believe in.
 When we chose to move our assembly from China over to the United States in 2017 it was not because of quality, functionality (Chinese factories assemble hundreds of millions of watches per year and they know how to do it quickly and efficiently).
-We decided to move to complete American assembly (increasingly assembly costs by 1640%) because we firmly believe that the greatest opportunities for growth as a watch company is in the promotion and maintenance of human skill and craftsmanship.
+We decided to move to complete American assembly (despite huge increases in cost) because we firmly believe that the greatest opportunities for growth as a watch company is in the promotion and maintenance of human skill and craftsmanship.

 It's also given us a much closer connection to our product, which has yielded product design improvements that we never could have imagined.
 While we aren't skilled enough to put together a watch ourselves, we love hanging out in the shop, brainstorming with our build team on how we can streamline the assembly and improve the functionality of our product.
 A lot of the changes made from our V1 to V2 watch spawned from working directly with our assembly team here and identifying areas where we could improve the watch case, dial positioning, movement, and hands.